-The program also works with ministries of health in Haiti and the Dominican Republic on a special initiative to eliminate malaria and lymphatic filariasis from the countries' shared island, Hispaniola.
+The Carter Center also worked with ministries of health in Haiti and the Dominican Republic on a special initiative to eliminate malaria and lymphatic filariasis from the countries' shared island, Hispaniola.

 How widespread is the problem?